12 Things You Need to Know About Your Nest Thermostat

 8. How to Control a Nest Thermostat from Your Phone

-Nest thermostats can be controlled by your Google Home app, which is accessible on your phone or desktop computer.
-Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, can also be controlled remotely by the Nest app.
+You can control the Nest through your Google Home app, which can be accessed from your phone or other smart device, including a computer.
+Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, are also compatible with remote control via the Nest app.

 • Plug in your Nest Thermostat.

-The app also allows you to change the Nest's preset temperatures.
-From the home screen, choose Thermostat before selecting Settings.
-Once there, press Temperature Preferences and then Temperature Presets.
-This will display your preset Comfort, Eco and Sleep temperatures.
+The preset temperatures on your Nest can also be changed from the app.
+From the home screen, find your Thermostat and then select Settings.
+Once there, select Temperature Preferences and then Temperature Presets.
+Current presets for Comfort, Eco and Sleep modes will be displayed.
 Select one of these options to change the temperature for that preset.

-• Quick Schedule: Quick Schedules are based on the national average schedule for energy efficiency.
-When you are setting up your Nest, the Google Home app allows you to change the temperature with a schedule.
-If you select this feature, it will show a preset schedule before letting you customize it.
-After you've made all your choices, that’s the schedule it uses.
+• Quick Schedule: The Quick Schedule feature is based on the national average schedule for energy efficiency.
+As you complete your Nest's setup process, the Google Home app gives you the option to change the temperature with a schedule.
+If you choose that option, it displays a preset schedule before letting you customize it.
+Once setup is complete, that’s the schedule it uses.

-For anyone wanting to edit their schedule, open the Google Home app, select Thermostat and then tap on Schedules.
-Find the time of week you want to add a temperature to.
+To make tweaks or changes to your current schedule, open the Google Home app, select Thermostat and then tap on Schedules.
+Choose the day of the week where you want to make changes.
 After the day is selected, tap Add and find the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
-The changes won't save unless you select Done.
+Your update won't be applied until you select Done.

-To customize the Nest temperature range in Eco mode, go to settings and select Eco.
-That should display the current “Heat to” and “Cool to” temperature settings.
+To access Eco mode for customized temperature ranges, go to Settings and select Eco.
+The thermostat's display should list existing “Heat to” and “Cool to” temperature settings.
 You can select each and make your preferred changes.
 Once you're finished, select Done.

 11. What to Do if a Nest Thermostat Is Not Compatible

-Nest thermostats can be integrated with most heating and cooling systems.
-The maker of Nest, Google, features a compatibility checking tool that asks a series of questions about your location and existing setup to determine which Nest model works with your system.
+Nest thermostats are compatible with most heating and cooling systems.
+The maker of Nest, Google, has an online compatibility checker that asks a series of questions about your location and existing setup to learn which Nest model works with your system.

-If you don't think your Nest is compatible with your system, it’s best to reach out to a professional for smart thermostat installation in Tomball.
-An experienced technician will be able to evaluate your system and, if your Nest is compatible, install it quick so you can jump right into the savings and convenience.
+If you have a Nest and believe it’s not compatible with your system, you should get in touch with local pros for smart thermostat installation in Tomball.
+Technicians with the proper experience can assess your system and, if your Nest is compatible, install it quick so you can jump right into the savings and convenience.

 12. How Do I Manually Control My Nest Thermostat?